Getting Started with Mastodon

 What would more than likely happen is that an individual or a group of servers can be purchased, but even still, that wouldn’t disrupt the network.

-A recent example of this was the acquisition of pawoo.net, Japan's 2nd largest Mastodon server by a company called 'Mask' which also operates social.coop
+An example of this would be the acquisition of pawoo.net, Japan’s 2nd largest Mastodon server by a company called ‘Mask’ which also operates social.coop

 Q: I have seen some posts that are longer than 500 characters, how is this possible?